 HackerOne also collects the appropriate tax forms to remove the operational headache for you.

-You can view details for each transaction by viewing or exporting reports in Settings > General > Billing > Overview.
+You can view details for each transaction by viewing or exporting reports in Program Settings > General > Billing > Overview.